 The Action Potential: The Spike

-The action potential (AP) is the fundamental unit of neural communication — a rapid, stereotyped reversal of membrane potential.
+The action potential (AP) is the fundamental unit of neural communication — a rapid, stereotyped reversal of potential.

 Resting Potential